 To remain covered after the expiration date of this permit, pursuant to s.
 NR 216.09, Wis.
 Adm.
-Code, the Permittee shall submit a reapplication package to the Department by October 2, 2029, for continued coverage under a reissued version of this permit.
-The reapplication package shall include the following:
+Code, the Permittee shall submit a reapplication package to the Department by February 1, 2029, for continued coverage under a reissued version of this permit.
+The reapplication package shall include:

 - 1. The legal name, address, and telephone number of the municipal owner or operator or its authorized representative. - 2.
-For each of the six storm water management programs, a summary of the actions taken to identify the measurable goal, actions taken to reach the measurable goal, metrics used to measure success, and evaluation results. - 3.
-For each of the six storm water management programs, the proposed program modifications and measurable goals for the next permit term.
+For each storm water management program, a summary of the actions taken to reach the measurable goal and evaluation results.

+- 3. For each storm water management program, the proposed program modifications and measurable goals for the next permit term.
 This includes specific actions and activities or structural BMPs and expected dates of implementation. - 4.
 An assessment of the proposed storm water management program's adequacy to reduce pollutants to the MEP.
-The assessment must include: - a) An explanation and rationale on how implementation of the programs provides the highest level of performance that is achievable during the next permit term considering other environmental problems, technical capability, current technology, and available resources. - b) An estimate of water quality benefits from the proposed action. - 5.
-A fiscal evaluation summarizing program expenditures for the current permit cycle and projected program allocations for the next permit cycle. - 6.
+The assessment must include: - a) Explanation and rationale on how implementation of the programs provides the highest level of performance that is achievable during the next permit term considering other environmental problems, technical capability, current technology, and available resources. - b) Estimate water quality benefits from the proposed action.
+This includes proposed BMPs for pollutants causing impairments not included in a TMDL. - 5.
+Proposed TMDL pollutant load reduction benchmarks, as required by Section III.
+A. 3. - 6.
+A fiscal evaluation summarizing program expenditures for the current permit cycle and projected program allocations for the next permit cycle. - 7.
 Updated MS4 maps showing service boundary of the MS4, projected changes in land use and future growth, and industrial WPDES permittees which discharge to the MS4.